BullHacks/bullhacks.github.io/codeofconduct.md

 Be mindful of your surroundings and of your fellow participants.
 Alert community leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.

-Remember that some of our events may be open to non members.
+Our events are open to non BCU students.
 Please be respectful to all parties at our events.

 ## Unacceptable Behavior